| Look what you've missed!|

 Arrival starting at 6:30pm

-No Prepay, you are responsible for paying for your own meal (about $16).
+No Prepay, you are responsible for paying for your own meal and drinks.

 We will hold our traditional “White Elephant Gift Exchange” which could be a useful item you no longer need or want –

-or a new item, if you prefer, with a value up to $20.00.
+or a new item, if you prefer, with a value of about $20 - $25; no junk please.
 (Optional participation)

 |Asian & American Entrees